Mariamsadekk/Essentials/README.md

 - Name
 - GPA

-The office wants a simple program that demonstrates **structs, pointers, references, and functions**.
+The office wants a simple program that demonstrates **structs, pointers, references, and functions**..

 ## Requirements
 1. Define a struct `Student` with the fields: `id`, `name`, and `gpa`.